Paul Davis (Kansas politician)

 Paul T. Davis (born July 12, 1972) is an American politician and lawyer.
 A Democrat, he represented the 46th district in the Kansas House of Representatives from 2003 to 2015, serving as minority leader from 2009 to 2015.
-Davis was the unsuccessful Democratic Party nominee in Kansas's 2014 gubernatorial election and also ran a close campaign for Congress in Kansas's 2nd congressional district in 2018.
+Davis was the unsuccessful Democratic Party nominee in the 2014 Kansas gubernatorial election and also ran a close campaign for Congress in Kansas's 2nd congressional district in 2018.

 Early life, education, and career

 Davis is the son of an elementary school teacher and a public administration professor at the University of Kansas.
 Davis attended Lawrence public schools and graduated from Lawrence High School.
 After receiving a Bachelor of Arts in political science from the University of Kansas, Davis went on to obtain a Juris Doctor from Washburn University School of Law.
 Davis and his wife, Stephanie, have a daughter who was born in 2010.
 Stephanie is a psychologist, specializing in the treatment of homeless veterans suffering from trauma.

 Davis was first elected to the House in 2003 when his predecessor, Troy Findley, left the legislature to join the staff of newly elected Governor Kathleen Sebelius.
 He became the House Minority Leader in 2008, and worked with moderate republicans to pass a budget.
 Davis was an intern for former Kansas Senate Minority Leader Anthony Hensley and former Congressman Jim Slattery.
 He is a partner in the Lawrence, Kansas, law firm of Fagan, Emert & Davis, LLC, which specializes in commercial litigation, family law, personal injury litigation, business and corporate law, federal and state criminal defense, Social Security Disability, real estate including foreclosures.